julian-molina/Documentation/_includes/network/slippage.md

 <!--------------------------------------------- CONTENT starts -->

-In the context of backtesting sessions, what time frame you decide to run the session on depends on the strategies being tested.
-If strategies make decisions based on the 1 hour candle and above, then ```01-hs``` may be the best choice.
-However, if decisions are influenced by sub-hour candles then you should match the time frame accordingly.
+In the context of forward testing and live trading sessions, slippage does not affect the actual transactions.
+However, the parameter is taken into account when creating simulation layers, which are also available during forward testing and live trading.

-In the context of live sessions, that is, paper trading, forward testing and live trading, you should run the session on the ```01-min``` time frame so that the trading bot reacts fast when the price tags the take profit or stop loss targets.
+Slippage is factored both in the session reports and in the graphic representation of each trade provided by the simulation trades product of the trading bot.

 <!--------------------------------------------- CONTENT ends -->